alamshafil/auto-shorts/docs/docs/config.md

 - `--ttsType [type]`: The TTS provider to use.
 Can be ElevenLabs, BuiltinTTS, NeetsTTS.

 - `--imageType [type]`: The image provider to use.
-Can be PexelsImageGen, GoogleScraperImageGen.
+Can be Pexels, GoogleScraper, and more.

 - `--orientation [orientation]`: The orientation of the video.
 Options are vertical or horizontal.